-Our vision for the Altius Alliance SCITT is to continue to be a centre of excellence for producing outstanding teachers of Maths, English, Science, History, Geography and Modern Foreign Languages for children aged 11-16.
+The Altius Alliance is a centre of excellence for producing outstanding teachers for secondary aged children (11-16 years).

-We believe in a holistic approach to teaching and you will access an accredited Mental Health Course which is delivered by expert practitioners from Pendlebury Pupil Referral Unit.
+We believe in a holistic approach to teaching and you will access a SEND and Mental Health Course which is delivered by expert practitioners.
 The content of this course, in addition to the outstanding interactive training sessions on subject pedagogy and professional issues, enhances the rest of your learning.

 Initially you will be taught how to effectively observe best practice.
 Collaborative observations will occur which will generate quality discussions about what is effective teaching and learning.